jim-junior/jim-junior.github.io/src/components/blog/blogs/building-a-kubernetes-operator.md

 }
 ```

-> __Note__: I will not include utility functions imported as `craneKubeUtils` because they are not really necessay for this article but the are basically functions that create Deployements and Services from the CRD Spec.
+> __Note__: I will not include utility functions imported as `craneKubeUtils` because they are not really necessary for this article but they are basically functions that create *Deployements* and *Services* from the CRD Spec.
 However, in the code hosted on the GitHub repository, you can find them in this file. [https://github.com/jim-junior/crane-operator/blob/main/kube/application.go](https://github.com/jim-junior/crane-operator/blob/main/kube/application.go)

 ## References